-- 3.3 As the IAMP AAP was adopted on 30 November 2017 a review of this plan was undertaken in October 2022.
-This review concluded that, at that point in time, the policies of the AAP remained effective and consistent with national policy. - 3.4 Notwithstanding the above, both Sunderland and South Tyneside have now committed to preparing a new AAP which upon adoption would replace the current IAMP AAP.
-Further details are provided in Section 4.
+3.4 As the IAMP AAP was adopted on 30 November 2017 a review of this plan was undertaken in October 2022.
+This review concluded, that at that point in time, the policies of the AAP remained effective and consistent with national policy.